j-pinto/chess/README.md

 * Unit tests were used throughout development to ensure newly added functions were working prior to making commits
 * Tests were written using Rspec, 50 separate test examples in total
 ### Autoplay testing
-* Autoplay testing was written in order to test a large number of games known to be comprised entirely of legal moves
+* Autoplay testing was written in order to test a large number of games downloaded from online chess game archives.
-* If any archived game cannot be fully processed by the Autoplay test, it would indicate an issue with the program's move validation logic
+* It can be safely assumed that each archived game is comprised entirely of legal moves.
+Therefore, if any archived game cannot be fully processed by the Autoplay test, it would indicate an issue with the program's move validation and/or game state update logic
 * Test was run with a sample file containing 1,000 games, all of which were processed successfully
 * More info can be found in comments of the autoplay_spec.rb file